Changes in Consumer Behaviour: Responses in Programmatic Advertising

 These are truly unprecedented times for individuals and similarly for the products and services they embrace.
 Understandably so, consumer behaviour is adapting to the situation at hand.
 Consumer engagement in online content is spiking.
 And while some advertisers are watching, waiting and deciding, others put shifting strategies and budgets into action.
 There is no right or wrong answer in your approach.
 Our role is to help you monitor events, make the right or better strategy decisions, maximize your investment for short-term goals and prepare for a pivot once the crisis is over.

-The thing with programmatic is that it is highly flexible.
+The thing with programmatic advertising is that it is highly flexible.
 In contrast with other forms of advertising like out of home, event sponsorships, and linear TV, digital campaigns can be turned on or off, creatives adjusted, and optimized in real time depending on performance.
 This affords you and your clients the luxury and agility to test, with low commitments, while optimizing towards ROI.
 As a result this approach is more comforting when budgets become more tightly controlled and timely decisions need to be made.

 While ad spending is starting to decrease for some industries and markets, it is important to realize that there are benefits of continuing to advertise to help maintain brand recognition, health and strength for the longer term.